quebic-source/searchbox-core/README.md

 # searchbox
-searchbox is a lightweight search framework built on redis
+searchbox is a lightweight search framework built on redis.

 ### Prerequisities
   * JDK 1.8.X